cimafrancamae/taskman/README.md

 - **Real-time Updates:** Utilizes Turbo Frames and Streams to deliver real-time updates without page reloads.
 - **Responsive Design:** Responsive design powered by Tailwind CSS and Flowbite for a seamless experience across devices.

+## Project Status

+The project is actively maintained and regularly updated to incorporate new features, improvements, and bug fixes.
+Check the issues section for a list of known issues or to report a new one.
+Contributions are welcome!

 ## Getting Started

 ### Prerequisites